 If you’re just a beginner, check out Surf School Lanzarote.
 You can sign up either for individual lessons or group courses with their experienced teachers.

 Another way to explore under the sea is by booking a submarine dive from Puerto Calero.
 This is a great activity for all the family – your kids will get so excited by the idea of being in a real yellow submarine.
 During the hour-long dive, you’ll explore along the seabed, see a variety of brightly colored fish, and even pass two shipwrecks.

 Cameras outside the submarine film exactly what’s happening, and you can watch on individual screens, safely inside the sub.

 Spend the Day at the Rancho Texas Lanzarote Park

-Another family favourite, there will be smiles all round at the Rancho Texas Park.
-Part zoo, part water park, it’s the ideal day trip if you’re travelling with children.
+Another family favorite, there will be smiles all around at the Rancho Texas Park.
+Part zoo, part water park, it’s the ideal day trip if you’re traveling with children.
 Let them burn off some energy, whizz down the slides, and then cool off in the pools.

 Animal-lovers can see tigers, cougars, American bison, armadillos, exotic birds, and plenty of scaly reptiles too.
 You can even swim with the resident dolphins and sea lions for an extra cost!

 If you’ve got your heart set on these special animal interaction experiences, make sure you book in advance so that you’re not disappointed on the day.
 The opening times for the park are from 9:30 to 5:30, 7 days a week.

 It may seem like an obvious thing to suggest, but don’t get too busy seeing the sights to miss the miles of golden sands that Lanzarote has to offer.
 What could be more relaxing than a day soaking up the sunshine and sipping a cocktail on the beach?